Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 <img src="../images/portfolio-objectives-add-popup-step2.png" width="700" />

 - Once you are done with selecting the type of objective you want to define, you can then start applying the objective to a group of systems based on their shared metadata.
-You can apply objectives based on the system's technology category, Business criticality, Life cycle phase or deployment type.
-Being able to set system-specific objectives can help you evaluate your system realistically, based on the system’s context.
-For example, you can set a specific quality objective for a system that is programmed using legacy technologies or a system that is end-of-life.
-It's important to prioritize and set higher or lower targets (= different objectives) for certain systems.
+You can apply objectives based on the system’s technology category, Business criticality, Life cycle phase or deployment type.
+Being able to set context-specific objectives can help you evaluate your systems realistically.
+For example, you can set a specific quality objective for a group of systems that are programmed using legacy technologies or a end-of-life.
+It’s important to prioritise and set higher or lower targets (= different objectives) for certain systems.
 For example, systems that are public-facing might have stronger security objectives, or systems built with legacy technology might have lower maintainability objectives.

 - Finally, we have a free-text field called Rationale.
 This field can be used to add any additional details on why a given objective was set and add extra details regarding the values for ensuring full clarity to all involved stakeholders.